 Radio Transmitter Control Explained

-If you have ever played games with game console, the Radio Transmitter is very similar.
-Here is a diagram of the controller, showing what each control does to the quadcopter.
+If you have ever played videogames with a twin-stick controller, the setup of a basic Radio Transmitter will be instantly familiar.
+Here is a diagram of such a controller, showing what each control does to the quadcopter:

 Quadcopter Flight Modes